Our courses are approved as electives and Continuing Education by the American Council of Animal Naturopathy

 Click here for research study on back pain in horses.

 Remember, you have a 30-day money-back guarantee.
 So check it out for your horse today!

 Every week (x16) you will get…

-1 (or 2) information-packed video lesson(s).
+1 (or 2) information-packed video lesson(s) every week.
 Topics include: massage for full body as it relates to the back, acupressure points and Shiatsu technique for back pain, Myofascial Release techniques, stretches, techniques for ribs and diaphragm, body mechanics, reading your horse’s feedback, safety, and much, much more.

-“Anatomy Connections” lesson that will help you learn the what, how and WHY.
-Value=$160
+“Anatomy Connections” lessons that will help you learn the what, how and WHY.

-Expert interview (audio) sharing more tips and advice.
+Expert interviews (audio) sharing more tips and advice.
 Topics include: chiropractic care, saddle fit, dentistry, rider influences, acupuncture, aromatherapy, craniosacral therapy, and much, much more.
-Value=priceless, but at least $240

 Most ridden horses have at least some (subclinical) back pain.